adam-p/yesterday-i-learned/random.md

 1. There are many kinds of fats; [brown fats][wikipedia 24] are metabolically more active than white fats, so it is better.
 It is also associated with heat generation in hibernating mammals.
 1. > [Fast Flight] doesn't stretch much, meaning more energy can be transferred to the arrow on the shot, but causes more shocks to the limb tips.
 Dacron stretches more ... ([continued][reddit 10])
 1. Ostriches are not from Australia.
-1. [People can sue you][workopolis] if you give them bad references.
+1. [People can sue you](http://www.workopolis.com/content/advice/article/five-ways-to-kill-a-job-offer-at-the-last-minute?CID=721:19L:14946) if you give them bad references.
 1. There is such a thing as a [Damn Vulnerable Web App][dvwa] that is built solely for others' testing pleasure.
-1. [There aren't actually that many hacker news readers][ycombinator 3]; your server health isn't guaranteed if your "thing" goes mainstream, of course.
+1. [There aren't actually that many hacker news readers](https://news.ycombinator.com/item?id=8107658); your server health isn't guaranteed if your "thing" goes mainstream, of course.
 1. To flash a tab, [change its title][stackoverflow 9].
 1. [Gremlin][bulbflow] is "SQL for graph databases", not a tool.
 1. The creator of the sugar stick (as opposed to the sugar packet) decided that the right way to open them is [through the middle][izismile].